French Language 2B

 Please note that your enrolment in this subject is conditional on successful completion of these prerequisite subject(s).
 If you study the prerequisite subject(s) in the study period immediately prior to studying this subject, your result for the prerequisite subject(s) will not be finalised prior to the close of enrolment.
 In this situation, should you not complete your prerequisite subject(s) successfully you should not continue with your enrolment in this subject.
 If you are currently enrolled in the prerequisite subject(s) and believe you may not complete these all successfully, it is your responsibility to reschedule your study of this subject to give you time to re-attempt the prerequisite subject(s)

 Candidature in the Diploma in Modern Languages To enrol in this subject you will need to pass the Prerequisite/s.
 Please note as UNE results are released after the close of enrolment date, your enrolment into this subject will be withdrawn if you do not pass the prerequisite subject/s.
+First language (French) speakers may not enrol in French language units except when required for (school) teaching accreditation in Australian states and territories.

 - Equipment requirements - Headphones or speakers (required to listen to lectures and other media) Headset, including microphone (highly recommended) Webcam (may be required for participation in virtual classrooms and/or media presentations).